DappDevs/presentations/content/how-to-dappdev.md

 where the pace of innovation is quickly being outdone by the financial enthusiasm around it.
-As any survivor of the dot com bubble will be quick to tell you, this is exactly how a bubble forms, and when the majority of people realize this and some event comes along to shatter our promises, this bubble will pop.
+As any survivor of the dot com bubble will be quick to tell you, this is exactly how a bubble forms, and when the majority of people realize this and some event comes along that shatters this perception, this bubble will pop like any other.

 This is a good thing, it clears the air of oppurtunists and only leaves those who understand the true potential of the technology their movement has been evangilizing.